About the College

 Mission

-The UCF College of Graduate Studies provides leadership and services to create quality learning environments for graduate students.
+The UCF College of Graduate Studies provides leadership, opportunities, and services to foster high-quality learning and training environments for graduate students and postdoctoral scholars.

 About Our Mission